 The Truth About Bird Suppliers

 Just as there are puppy mills, there are now enormous bird factories where breeders warehouse thousands of parrots and other exotic birds and remove their offspring in order to sell them to pet stores.
 These birds are frequently confined to dirty, dimly lit cages, where they are unable to fully stretch their wings.
-There is no federal legislation to protect birds in the pet trade, and successful prosecution of cruel or negligent bird breeders is unlikely under most state anti-cruelty laws.

 A parrot-breeding operation in Washington state—which a veterinarian described as a “concentration camp” and where, according to news sources, birds “lived in cold, wet, filthy conditions for years”—remains open and continues to raise birds for the pet trade.
 The same lack of caring has been reported at breeding facilities across the country.